Soumik0811/Stellar-Motion/README.md

 ## Usage
 Ensure you have the required spectral data of HD94028 and the known wavelength of the hydrogen alpha line.

-Open the MATLAB script stellar_motion_analysis.m.
+Open the MATLAB script main.m.

 Update the file paths and constants in the script according to your data.